 Capitalized value of capital goods may include services as an incidental component of a composite supply.
-Expression 'capital goods' is the identity of what is capitalized although it may come into existence along with services.
-There is no basis to carve out service value embedded in the capitalized value if they are principally comprised only of capital goods.
+The expression 'capital goods' is the identity of what is capitalized although it may come into existence along with services.
+There is no basis to carve out service value embedded in the capitalized value if they principally comprise only of capital goods.
 In case of turnkey works contract (necessarily an immovable property) it would be deemed to be a service.
-Please note that CWIP may involve credits which are available immediately on their receipt (of the goods and their invoice).
+It needs to be noted that CWIP may involve credits which are available immediately on their receipt (of the goods and their invoice).
 Therefore, one may not have to defer credit until actual capitalization in the books in view of the time restriction for taking of credit being reckoned from 'date of invoice' and not from the 'date of capitalization'.

 GST law does not introduce these fine distinctions between 'yet to be' capitalized goods and 'already' capitalized goods.
 Any delay in capitalization can prove costly due to the time limit for taking of credit.
-This maybe true for long term contracts involving setting up of plants.
+This may be true for long term contracts involving setting up of plants.
 Further, the expression 'capital goods' gives rise to some questions about 'capitalized services'.
-Here it may help to note that 'input services' is not restricted to services that are revenue in nature.
+Here, it may be of help to note that 'input services' is not restricted to services that are revenue in nature.
 Capitalized services do not fail to satisfy the definition of input services.
 Care must be taken while claiming credit in respect of capitalized services in case of use commonly for making taxable and exempt outward supplies.